France-Travail/gabarit/README.md

 ## Contacts

-If you have any question/enquiry feel free to drop us a mail : contactadsaiframeworks.00619@pole-emploi.fr
+If you have any question/enquiry feel free to drop us an email : contactadsaiframeworks.00619@pole-emploi.fr

 - Alexandre GAREL - Data Scientist
 - Nicolas GREFFARD - Data Scientist